Adaptive design (medicine): In 2020 COVID-19 related trials

-The global "Solidarity" and European "Discovery" trials of hospitalized people with severe COVID‑19 infection applied adaptive design to rapidly alter trial parameters as results from the four experimental therapeutic strategies emerge.
-The US National Institute of Allergy and Infectious Diseases (NIAID) initiated an adaptive design, international Phase III trial (called "ACTT") to involve up to 800 hospitalized COVID‑19 people at 100 sites in multiple countries.
+The global Solidarity and European Discovery trials of hospitalized people with severe COVID‑19 infection applied adaptive design to rapidly alter trial parameters as results from the four experimental therapeutic strategies emerged.
+The US National Institute of Allergy and Infectious Diseases (NIAID) initiated an adaptive design, international Phase III trial named the Adaptive COVID-19 Treatment Trial (ACTT) to involve up to 800 hospitalized COVID‑19 people at 100 sites in multiple countries.

 Breast cancer

 An adaptive trial design enabled two experimental breast cancer drugs to deliver promising results after just six months of testing, far shorter than usual.
 Researchers assessed the results while the trial was in process and found that cancer had been eradicated in more than half of one group of patients.
 The trial, known as I-Spy 2, tested 12 experimental drugs.

 I-SPY 1

 For its predecessor I-SPY 1, 10 cancer centers and the National Cancer Institute (NCI SPORE program and the NCI Cooperative groups) collaborated to identify response indicators that would best predict survival for women with high-risk breast cancer.
 During 2002–2006, the study monitored 237 patients undergoing neoadjuvant therapy before surgery.
 Iterative MRI and tissue samples monitored the biology of patients to chemotherapy given in a neoadjuvant setting, or presurgical setting.
 Evaluating chemotherapy's direct impact on tumor tissue took much less time than monitoring outcomes in thousands of patients over long time periods.
 The approach helped to standardize the imaging and tumor sampling processes, and led to miniaturized assays.
 Key findings included that tumor response was a good predictor of patient survival, and that tumor shrinkage during treatment was a good predictor of long-term outcome.
 Importantly, the vast majority of tumors identified as high risk by molecular signature.
 However, heterogeneity within this group of women and measuring response within tumor subtypes was more informative than viewing the group as a whole.
 Within genetic signatures, level of response to treatment appears to be a reasonable predictor of outcome.
 Additionally, its shared database has furthered the understanding of drug response and generated new targets and agents for subsequent testing.